 A current account deficit could be caused by factors such as.

-- High rate of consumer spending on imports (during economic boom)
+- The high rate of consumer spending on imports (during an economic boom) – this will cause deficit.

-- Overvalued exchange rates which makes exports relatively more expensive
+- Overvalued exchange rates which make exports relatively more expensive.

 Cyclical nature of current account